stymrj/Street-Fighter-Game/README.md

 # StreetFighter
-- StreetFighter Game developed during the technical training
+- StreetFighter Game developed during the technical training in DIT University Dehradun under the guidance of BrainMentors